ToliaGuy/typed-jsx-language-tools/README.md

 _After handling the `ValidationError`, typesystem shows two errors that we didn't handle yet. (`MyCustomError`, `NotFoundError`)_

 ### Current state
-For now this is done through language server.
-But also a solution should be made for typechecking at compile time (ts-patch could work)

 This thing is barely working.
 I hope to get back to it whenever I have some free time.

 If you have the right skillset to move things further much faster, I would love to be helpful.